tunjid/Tiler/readme.md

 Tiling prioritizes access to the data you've paged through, allowing you to read all paginated data at once, or a subset of it
 (using `Input.Limiter`).
 This allows you to trivially transform the data you've fetched after the fact.

 Tilers are implemented as plain functions.
-Given a `Flow` of `Input`, you can either choose to get your data as:
+Given a `Flow` of `Input`, tiling transforms them into a `Flow<TiledList<Query, Item>>` with `tiledList`.

-* A `Flow<List<Item>>` with `tiledList`
-* A `Flow<Map<Query, Item>>` with `tiledMap`

-The choice between the two depends largely on the operations you want to perform on the output before consuming it.
-A `MapTiler` could be used when you want a clear separation of the chunks of data, for example to add headers or to group information in a single component.
-Alternatively, you can use a `ListTiler` and call `List<Item>.groupBy {...}` if you find that more ergonomic.
-The `Map<Query, Item>` in the `Flow` produced from the `MapTiler` is guaranteed to have a stable iteration order defined by the `Input.Order` passed to it.
-More on this below.
+The resulting `TiledList` should be kept at under 100 items.
+You can then transform this list however way you want.

 ## Managing requested data